IntersectMBO/product-website/docs/vision/strategy-2030.md

     addressing accounting, auditing, and tax reporting
     requirements, potentially through tools that bridge
     blockchain data with traditional financial software.
-    Develop comprehensive solutions for legal and financial onboarding barriers, engaging proactively with
-    academics, auditors, and legal advisors to ensure compliance and ease of integration.
-The focus is on embedding blockchain infrastructure as a layer behind existing legacy systems, rather than requiring
+    The focus is on providing a plug-in layer that integrates with existing legacy systems, rather than requiring their replacement.
+Support for stablecoin and real-world asset (RWA) tokenization, with a focus on illiquid assets, is seen as a key long-term opportunity.
-    fundamental changes to enterprise operations.
-Support for stablecoin and real-world asset (RWA) tokenization liquidity use cases, while currently often favoring private blockchains due to cybersecurity, must be enabled securely and efficiently on Cardano for broad institutional engagement.
 * **Proactively Drive Business Development:** Systematically identify and pursue strategic partnerships with leading enterprises and national entities across target verticals.
-    Engage in targeted outreach and collaboration to secure large-scale adoption and integrate Cardano solutions into global business and public sector operations.
-This includes active engagement in policy and regulatory landscapes to foster equal access and broader understanding of non-financial blockchain use cases.
+    Grants and co-funded pilots from the ecosystem's treasury are a critical tool to lower the barrier for engagement and overcome internal resource constraints,
+    particularly for organizations wary of "overhyped
+    pilots" that don't deliver measurable value.

 #### 5. Bolster SPO Incentives and Decentralization for Network Health